JayeshMD/myWebpage/_projects/ME.md

 #giscus_comments: true
 ---

-Flame speed is sensitive to strain rate and curvature of the flame surface.
+Flame speed is sensitive to both the strain rate and the curvature of the flame surface.
-Slot stabilized flame have curvature and strain rate variation along the flame surface.
+Slot-stabilized flames have curvature and strain rate variation along the flame surface.
-Hence we study the variation of the flame speed with this two parameters for steady unperturbed slot stabilized flame.
+Hence, we investigate the variation of the flame speed with these two parameters for a steady, unperturbed slot-stabilized flame.

-Local quenching of reactions on the flame surface is of serious concern in lean combustion devices which is directly related to net heat release rate and performance of the system.
+Local quenching of reactions on the flame surface is a significant concern in lean combustion devices, directly related to the net heat release rate and the overall performance of the system.
-Steady flammability limit based extinction criterion has found to be more restrictive and demands unnecessary high equivalence ratio {% cite SANKARAN200277 %}.
+A steady flammability limit-based extinction criterion is more restrictive and demands an unnecessarily high equivalence ratio {% cite SANKARAN200277 %}.
-{% cite SANKARAN200277 %} have suggested the concept of dynamic flammability limit, so as to include effect of flow time scale(strain rate) and equivalence ratio perturbation on flammability limit.
+{% cite SANKARAN200277 %} have suggested the concept of dynamic flammability limit, to include the effect of flow time scale(strain rate) and equivalence ratio perturbation on flammability limit.

 {% cite BANSAL2007404 %} have extended the concept of dynamic flammability limit.
-They have studied counter-flow premixed flame configuration subjected to various strain rates and has successfully incorporated various time scales in combustion to make extinction criteria more generalized.
+They have studied counterflow premixed flame configuration subjected to various strain rates and have successfully incorporated various time scales in combustion to make extinction criteria more generalized.
-They also have proposed a Dynamic Flammability Limit Extension (DFLE) as a function of non-dimensional frequency (η).
+They also have proposed a Dynamic Flammability Limit Extension (DFLE) as a function of non-dimensional frequency ($\eta$).
-{% cite BANSAL2007404 %} work is mainly focused on counter flow configuration.
+{% cite BANSAL2007404 %}'s work is mainly focused on counterflow configuration.
-Here, we study applicability of this extinction criteron to 2D slot stabilized flame.
+Here, we study the applicability of this extinction criterion to a 2D slot-stabilized flame.

 ### Case setup

-The fluid domain configuration is shown in the following figure with initial condition for various flow variables.
+The fluid domain configuration is illustrated in the following figure, along with the initial conditions for various flow variables.
 <div class="row">
     <div class="col-sm-5 mt-3 mt-md-0">
             {% include figure.liquid loading="eager" path="assets/img/projects/ME/Schematic.png" title="Schematic" class="img-fluid rounded z-depth-1"%}